Easterok/telegram-onboarding-kit/configuration-guide.md

 By default: 'telegram'

-You can tell that you want to show only web popup with this parameter:
+You can specify this parameter to indicate your preference for displaying only web popups

 ```ts
 export default defineConfig({